Tomato San Marzano 25 seeds

 Try the following if you have trouble with germinating the seeds.

 Starting tomato plants from seeds is an inexpensive way to have an abundant crop of fresh, vine-ripened tomatoes on hand all summer.
 By following these simple 'how to' planting and growing tips, you can have an abundance of tomatoes growing in your garden this year, all started from inexpensive seeds.
+Follow the steps below if you have had problems with germinating the san marzano tomato seeds before.

 Planting containers can be anything from a store bought seed starter tray to Styrofoam cups and plastic margarine tubs.
 If you use recycled container like a plastic margarine tub, clean it well in warm, soapy water and poke a few drainage holes in the bottom of the container.
 Fill the containers 3/4's of the way full with your choice of any professional planting mix, which is readily available at any retailer that sells gardening supplies.
 Do not use potting soil to start your seeds in, the potting soil is too heavy for the tiny tomato seeds to push their sprouts through.